mario-platt/oss2018/content/participant/certdev/mario-platt.md

     - JIRA Risk Workflow
     - Meet the ICO
     - Security Playbooks
+    - DevSecOps Maturity Model (DSOMM)
+    - Using maps to define how to capture, detect and prevent 6 real-world security incidents
 ---

 <!-- put more details about participant here -->